 - Alabama Theatre.
 This plush, 2,000-seat theater is the setting for some of the best concerts and shows in town, as well as a top-notch variety show called "One - The Show".
 The list of entertainment legends who have graced this stage include George Jones, Bill Cosby, Charlie Pride, Loretta Lynn, Roy Clark, The Coasters, Platters & Drifters, and the auditorium's namesake, Alabama.

 - Carolina Opry.
-Founded by entertainer and entrepreneur Calvin Gilmore, the Carolina Opry started The Grand Strand's theater boom in 1986 and has won every top South Carolina tourism award.
+Founded by entertainer and entrepreneur Calvin Gilmore, the Carolina Opry pioneered the Myrtle Beach area's theater boom and has won every top South Carolina tourism award.
 The 2,200-seat venue offers a medley of music, including country, pop, gospel, Broadway, jazz and more, plus generous helpings of comedy and dance.
 Mr. Gilmore regularly appears on the Grand Ole Opry.

 - Good Vibrations!
 Calvin Gilmore's newest show, "Good Vibrations!", is a high-energy, ever-changing production showcasing the hits of the 60s, 70s and 80s, and features the talented cast of The Carolina Opry.
 If you love the songs that topped the charts, this fast-paced show will take you back to the glory days of American popular music.

 - The House of Blues.
 The House of Blues attracts standouts in the world of blues, jazz, gospel and rock.
 Norah Jones, Edwin McCain, Counting Crows, Keith Urban, Hootie & The Blowfish, and Chris Isaac are just a few of the headliners who have appeared here.
 Other big draws include the Sunday Gospel Brunch, Teen Dance Night, and Murder Mystery Dinner Theater.